ayonli/type-guard/README.md

 ## Set Warning Handler

-All decorators emit warnings during validation process, by default, warnings are logged to the stdout/console, but if the function is call as an HTTP API, we may want to attach the warnings to the response so the client can adjust its calls.
+All decorators emit warnings during validation process, by default, warnings are logged to the stdout/console, but if the function is called as an HTTP API, we may want to attach the warnings to the response so the client can adjust its calls.